lucylow/Humans-vs-Quantum-Computers---IBM---QopyCat/README.md

 1. The game begins when N players.
 2. The initial and final quantum states are given.
+3. Player completes QopyCat maze to unlock Quantum Gate Cards
-3. The players drag and drop the provided quantum gates to make a correct quantum circuit for the problem.
-Select a gate or tool from the popup menu (that appears when pressing the Enter key).
+4. The players drag and drops the Quantum Gate Cards to make a correct quantum circuit for the problem.
+5. Select a gate or tool from the popup menu (that appears when pressing the Enter key).
 Place a gate on an empty white block in the circuit (using the X key or button)
-4. The user circuit converter transforms the user input circuit into a Qiskit quantum circuit.
+6. The user circuit converter transforms the user input circuit into a Qiskit quantum circuit.
+7. At the end of the round, measurements are taken of the quantum circuit.
+(The “constant” player wins if the measurement turns out to be 00 or 11, and the “balanced” player wins if the measurement turns out to be 01 or 10. )
-5. The FIRST player who gets the correct quantum circuit in the shortest amount of time WINS!
+8. The FIRST player who gets the correct quantum circuit in the shortest amount of time WINS!

+# Gate Cards

+Gate cards will consist of either single qubit gates or two qubit gates, and each gate is assigned a rarity that determines how frequently it is drawn.
+The gate cards are as follows:

+1. Measurement (ends the game early) (Legendary)
+2. U3 (Epic)
+3. SWAP (Rare)
+4. CX, CY, CZ, CH (Rare)
+5. RX, RY, RZ (Rare)
+6. I, S, T (Uncommon)
+7. S_dg, T_dg (Uncommon)
+8. H (Common)
+9. X, Y, Z (Common)

 # Quantum Teleportation: Build the Circuit